-A graduate of University of Toledo College of Law, Brad TenBrook joined Gregg R. Woodnick PLLC after serving as an Assistant Attorney General, where he represented petitioners in many cases in which Mr. Woodnick represented the defense.
-Respected for his strong litigation skills, staunch commitment to nurturing client relationships, and ability to quickly understand the critical issues and determine an approach that works for the client, Mr. TenBrook concentrates in three distinct case types: CPS/abuse allegations, transition of matter from juvenile court into family court, and criminal law.
+A graduate of University of Toledo College of Law, Brad TenBrook joined Woodnick Law after serving as an Assistant Attorney General representing the State of Arizona.
+Brad is respected for his strong litigation skills, staunch commitment to nurturing client relationships, and ability to quickly understand the critical issues and determine an approach that works for the client.
+Brad is respected in the legal community for his experience defending allegations of child abuse and neglect in criminal courts, juvenile courts, and in family court.

-“You’d be hard-pressed to find a lawyer with as much Child Protective Services (CPS) experience as Brad,” said a colleague.
+“You’d be hard-pressed to find a lawyer with as much [Department of Child Safety] experience as Brad,” said a colleague.
 “Whether he’s defending a parent wrongly accused of neglect, or helping professionals like teachers and doctors identify the tell-tale signs of child abuse, Brad’s number one concern is always the welfare of the child.
 He strives to keep kids with the good people who will care for them, and separate them from the bad people who might do them harm.”

 In his free time, Brad plays basketball, coaches his kids’ sports teams, volunteers for the Juvenile Diabetes Research Foundation, and feeds his insatiable passion for music.

 Brad is an internationally followed podcaster and produces a show called ‘Helping Friendly’ – a podcast about the jam-band Phish.

 “You will never find a more thorough understanding of the finer points of defending clients — AND musical improvisation, extended jams, and cross-genre music — in one person,” said his wife… who is also an attorney in Arizona.